braianrzzz/WITT/README.md

 possible thanks to a Kinect v1 and a Kinect v2 that were placed in the control area, behind the projector, and track body of the user.

 The performance, audio and visuals, is divided into three parts: Childhood, Adventure and Universo.
-They represent stages of our life, a journey that most of us probably have experienced.

 The music is played through SuperCollider, a software to code live audio.
 It is divided into two parts: the background music, which is played through each of the parts from start to end, and live interactive instruments that are added during the performance.